 - 3. Inception of Retention Period: - a.
 For rental projects, the date of project completion will be considered the inception of the fifteen- (15) year retention period.
 The date of project completion is the later of: 1) the date the project reports an 85% occupancy rate, 2) the date when construction or rehabilitation is complete, or 3) the date of the final disbursement of AHP subsidy. - b.
 For owner-occupied projects, the inception of the five- (5) year retention period will begin on the retention agreement execution date. - i.
-For AHP-Assisted Units involving homebuyer acquisitions, the retention agreement execution date must correspond to the closing/ settlement date set forth on the final closing disclosure for that unit. - ii.
-For AHP-Assisted Units that do not involve homebuyer acquisition and consist of rehabilitation only, the retention agreement execution date should correspond to the date upon which all rehabilitation work for that unit was completed.
+For AHP-assisted units involving homebuyer acquisitions, the retention agreement execution date must correspond to the closing/ settlement date set forth on the final closing disclosure for that unit. - ii.
+For AHP-assisted units that do not involve homebuyer acquisition and consist of rehabilitation only, the retention agreement execution date should correspond to the date upon which all rehabilitation work for that unit was completed.

-Federal Home Loan Bank of Chicago 2018 AHP Implementation Plan Amended February 26, 2018
+Federal Home Loan Bank of Chicago 2019 AHP Implementation Plan Approved September 25, 2018

-Approved by the Board of Directors on the 27th day of September, 2017 and amended on the 26th day of February, 2018 by the Affordable Housing Committee of the Board of Directors
+Approved by the Board of Directors on the 25th day of September, 2018